chenyansheng/web_service/README.md

 # web_service
 WebService is an PHP library for building lightweight HTTP service.

-The latest version of MochiWeb is available at https://github.com/chenyansheng/web_service.
+The latest version of web_service is available at https://github.com/chenyansheng/web_service.

 How to use:
 cd ./api/